 Migrations are never an easy task and trying to migrate to Microsoft 365 or Office 365 can be hard if the end user is not keen for some downtime or some hiccups along the way.
 If you have an older version of Exchange like 2010 or Microsoft SBS 2011 then you need to go for the cutover migration.
 If you have Exchange 2007 then you will need to use IMAP migration, which in itself has some limitations.
 First things first, one must take precautions and a good backup of the Active Directory along with the Exchange server is to be taken.
 We start by creating our Microsoft 365 or Office 365 tenant and verifying the domain so that we have a good start.

 Before starting the cutover migration configuration, make sure that the server hosting the Exchange server has been updated with the latest updates and services packs.
 Running the Best Practises Analyser is not a requirement but it will help the process and solving unwanted issues or complications.
 Analyse the size of each mailbox and make sure they do not exceed the 15GB as to minimize the implications during upload or bandwidth degradation.
 I would suggest archiving the mailboxes to keep the last year in the mailbox.
 This will improve the migration process and reducing the chance of corruption or upload issues.

 Office 365 Cutover Migration Steps

-- From the Exchange admin center in the Office 365 admin portal.
+- From the Exchange admin center in the Microsoft 365 or Office 365 admin portal.
 Click on ‘Recipient’ and click on ‘Migration’.
 Click on the ‘More’ button and click on ‘Migration endpoints’.